kablamo/mvp.kablamo.org/page/essentials/die-eval/index.markdown

 *2. Don't use exception objects that evaluate as false*

-You can [overload]() Perl's operators.
+You can [overload](https://metacpan.org/pod/overload) Perl operators.
 For example, you could have an exception object evaluate to "error" in string context.
 You could also have an exception object evaluate to -1 in string context.

 This would cause mysterious problems for most people because the common idiom `handle_exception() if $@` will silently fail and the exception won't be